 Ok, we understand this is going to be subjective.
 We had a 2004 Hiace without air-con, a dodgy radio and a steering wheel that used to pull towards the left (until we had it aligned to help sell it).
 Doing hours and hours of driving – especially in 41 degrees – wasn’t exactly pleasant.

 The bus definitely trumps this round.
 The seats are comfy and recline if you need to take a snooze.
 There’s ample amount of leg room, especially if you plan well and take bags that fit in the overhead compartments (more on that later).
 Plus air-con, sweet sweet air-con!
-Trust us, you’d rather chuck on a jumper because you’re feeling a tiny bit chilly than want to peel your skin off because it’s like the sun outside, your windows are already down and there’s roadkill baking outside… You get the idea.
+Trust us, you’d rather chuck on a jumper because you’re feeling a tiny bit chilly than want to peel your skin off because it’s as hot as the sun, your windows are already down and there’s roadkill baking outside… You get the idea.

 Plus there’s a toilet on board every bus and a water fountain.
 Which means no more drop loos or bush breaks and you can stay hydrated for free.
 Take a reusable steel bottle and hey, you’re saving the environment too.
 Winner.